Wind power in Finland

 Wind power in Finland has been the fastest growing source of electricity in recent years.
-In 2022, Finland covered 14.1% of the yearly electricity demand with wind power production, which was 16.7% of the domestic production.
-Wind capacity was up 76% from the previous year and wind production up 41%.
-This compares to an average wind power share of 16% in the EU and 17% in the whole of Europe.
+In 2024, Finland covered 24% of the yearly electricity demand with wind power production, which was 25% of domestic production.
+Wind capacity was up 20% from the previous year and wind production up 37%.
+This compares to an average wind power share of 19% in the EU.

+By the end of 2022, Finland's wind power capacity reached 5,677 MW with 1,393 turbines installed.
+That year, wind power production increased by 41% to 11.6 TWh, representing 14.1% of the country's electricity consumption.
+This growth positioned wind power as the country's third largest electricity source.
+In 2024 wind surpassed hydropower to become the second largest source behind only nuclear power.

 According to a 2018 study done by VTT Technical Research Centre of Finland, published in Nature Energy, new wind power technology could cover the entire electricity consumption (86 TWh) of Finland.

 Wind power is one of the most popular energy resources among the Finnish public.
 In 2022 82% of respondents wanted more wind power, which was second only to solar with 90%.
 Previous results include 90% in September 2007 and 88% in April 2005.
 In the Pori area of Finland 97% of people supported wind power according to Suomen Hyötytuuli Oy in 2000.